oddjobs-maple/odd_job_guides/str-cleric/README.md

 Again, like with headgear, STR mages unfortunately largely lack access to magician-specific attire of this kind (tops, bottoms, and overalls).
-This, again, puts the woodsman in a similar situation as their permabeginner counterparts.
+This, again, puts the STR mage in a similar situation as their permabeginner counterparts.
 The idea here is typically to scroll an overall for DEX and/or STR &mdash; unfortunately, tops cannot be scrolled for DEX, although it is also possible to go the route of scrolling a bottom for DEX and scrolling a top for